FrancoisPorcher/grad-cam/README.md

 - Making AI more interpretable is crucial especially in healthcare, where professionals should be able to explain the factors driving the decision of a model.

-- This is my implentation of **GradCAM** [[1]](https://arxiv.org/pdf/1610.02391.pdf) in `PyTorch`, an AI visualization technique that uses a technique called “gradient-weighted class activation mapping” (GradCAM) to interpret medical images.
+- This is my implentation of **GradCAM** [[1]](https://arxiv.org/pdf/1610.02391.pdf) in `PyTorch`, an AI visualization technique that uses a technique called “gradient-weighted class activation mapping” (GradCAM) to better interpret the model's predictions on medical images.

 <p align="center">
  <img src="imgs/lungs_wallpaper.jpg" width="100%" height="100%">